sourabh-550/Resume-Screening/README.md

 This application solves that problem by combining:

-- 🧠 **LLM-based structured extraction** (Groq × LLaMA 3.3-70B) to parse both job descriptions and resumes into clean JSON data
+- 🧠 **LLM-based structured extraction** (Groq × LLaMA 3.3-70B, orchestrated via LangChain) to parse both job descriptions and resumes into clean JSON data
 - 📐 **Semantic similarity scoring** (Sentence Transformers — `all-MiniLM-L6-v2`) to measure contextual alignment between a candidate and a role
 - 🎯 **Weighted ranking** that blends skill overlap (50%), semantic similarity (40%), and experience match (10%) into a single interpretable score
 - 💬 **AI-generated natural language explanations** justifying each candidate's ranking